-ACTION REQUIRED: See Details Below With the end of 2022 fast approaching, Pro Bono Partnership wants to remind nonprofits of the notices that they might need to hand out to their New Jersey-based employees, at the time of hire and/or annually.
-We also want to alert nonprofits about other notice obligations, including the recently revised…
+ACTION REQUIRED: See Details Below With the end of 2023 fast approaching, Pro Bono Partnership wants to remind nonprofits about: Some notices that they might need to give to their New Jersey employees at the time of hire, annually, and/or upon request.
+Some other New Jersey notice requirements, including with respect to the 2022 revised…

 Read Full Post